 One of the most important nuances of the opening – and if we look closely in the games played by Jobava we can see him applying it – is that black never releases the tension in the center, unless there is something concrete for him.

 By keeping the tension in the center, it’s harder for white to start an attack on the kingside and meanwhile black improves his position.
 The control of the square e5 is vital for black.

 In this article we will have a close look at some games played in this opening and we will see some examples of how black can play without releasing the center and still create practical problems for white.

-Our first example is the game played between the Grandmasters Ruben Felgaer and Jobava.
+Our first example of Philidor Defense is the game played between the Grandmasters Ruben Felgaer and Jobava.
 The game was played in the tie breaks of the World Cup in 2004 and it shows the plans black can employ, with h6-Re8-Nf8-Ng6.
 Inside this game we’ll take a look at some other games by Jobava.

 As in this move order starting by 1…d6 white can force the transition into a queenless middlegame, our second game from this article is dedicated to that.
 Despite the trade of queens, the position is far from being a “dead draw”.
 Even if the theory manuals regard this line as slightly better for white, practice has shown that black’s position is hard to crack.

 After 4.dxe5 dxe5 5.Qxd8+ Kxd8 6.Bc4 black normally plays 6…Be6, accepting doubled pawns but building a solid position.
 However, the move 6…Ke8!? is very interesting leads to complicated play.

 In our last example of Philidor Defense we will look at other possibilities for white after black plays 4…Nbd7.
 It is worth mentioning Shirov’s idea of 5.g4 which you need to know in order to play this variation.
 We have a look at the game between Aronian and Vachier-Lagrave.